-There are no specific codes for molecular pathology testing by panels.
-If the specific analyte is listed in CPT codes 81200-81355 or 81400-81408, the specific CPT code would be reported.
-If the specific analyte is not listed in the more specific CPT codes, unlisted code 81479 would be reported.
+Prior to 2015, there were no specific codes for molecular pathology testing by panels.
+During that time and currently If the panel does not meet the criteria in the specific code descriptors, If the specific analyte is not listed in the more specific CPT codes, unlisted code 81479 would be reported.
 The unlisted code would be reported once to represent all of the unlisted analytes in the panel.

 Genetic testing for cancer susceptibility may be approached by a focused method that involves testing for well-characterized mutations based on a clinical suspicion of which gene(s) may be the cause of the familial cancer.
 Panel testing involves testing for multiple mutations in multiple genes at one time.

-Several companies, including Ambry Genetics and GeneDx, offer genetic testing panels that use next generation sequencing methods for hereditary cancers.
-Next generation sequencing refers to 1 of several methods that use massively parallel platforms to allow the sequencing of large stretches of DNA.
+Several companies, including Ambry Genetics and GeneDx, offer genetic testing panels that use NGS methods for hereditary cancers.
+NGS refers to 1 of several methods that use massively parallel platforms to allow the sequencing of large stretches of DNA.
 Panel testing is potentially associated with greater efficiencies in the evaluation of genetic diseases; however, it may provide information on genetic mutations that are of unclear clinical significance or which would not lead to changes in patient management.
 Currently available panels do not include all genes associated with hereditary cancer syndromes.
 In addition, these panels do not test for variants (i.e., single nucleotide polymorphisms [SNPs]), which may be associated with a low, but increased cancer risk.

 A list of the genes that are included in these panels is given in Tables 1 and 2, followed by a brief description of each gene.

 Table 1.
 Ambry Genetics Hereditary Cancer Panel Tests